 - Must be 18 years old with a high school diploma or GED

-Students who have successfully completed the Medical Assistant Program are eligible to receive college credit through the Connecticut Credit Assessment Program administered by Charter Oak State College.
+Students who have successfully completed the Registered Medical Assistant Program are eligible to receive college credit through the Connecticut Credit Assessment Program administered by Charter Oak State College.

 Credits may be used at Charter Oak State College or transferred to another school by setting up a credit registry with Charter Oak (Any transfer credit is at the discretion of the institution).

 For more information, visit: Charter Oak’s Credit Registry site